kidster/locust/README.md

 Keystone performance test for revocation events
 ===============================================

-Performance test script for Keystone using locust to test revocation events
+Locust script to test Keystone's performance as revocation events increase.

 The KeystoneTaskSet tasks
 -------------------------